keboola/connection-docs/extractors/twitter/index.md

 The output of extractor is always **incremental** and **primary keys** are set for all tables so new rows are appended and existing rows are updated after each execution.

-Following tables are output of the Twitter extractor:
+Following tables are output of the Twitter extractor.

 ## Table - tweets